demaconsulting/SpdxTool/docs/spdx-tool-command-line.md

 dotnet spdx-tool <arguments>
 ```

 ## Usage

-The following shows the command-line usage of SpdxTool:
+The following usage information is printed by running the tool with no arguments, or requesting help information.

 ```
+DemaConsulting.SpdxTool 0.1.0-beta.1

 Usage: spdx-tool [options] <command> [arguments]

 Options: